 TONS O' DETAILED INFORMATION:

-- Standard fiberglass bass trunk rents for $120/week ($75/week for a bass from QBC)
+- Standard fiberglass bass trunk rents for $115/week ($75/week for a bass from QBC)

 - Customer pays shipping charges: COD when picking up at your destination - pre-paid when returning to us.

-- You must have your own Air Cargo account number to ship the trunk anywhere but back to us.
+- Per air cargo regulations you must have your own Air Cargo account number to ship the trunk anywhere but back to us.

 - We can ship through Southwest Air Cargo, Alaska Air Cargo, or Greyhound Package Express.
 Average costs for air are about $400 each way; about $180 for bus.
 Must be picked up at the cargo terminal in the destination city.
 We regret that we can not ship by rail (we've tried) due to the lack of Amtrak's required type of cargo loading facility at its Houston depot.

 - Airport pick-up or delivery of your bass or the rental trunk starts at $50 each way.